youngde811/Lisa/README.md

 ## Documentation ##

 Please see the Lisa [Wiki page](https://github.com/youngde811/Lisa/wiki/Home) for complete details and documentation.
+In particular, read the _Getting Started_ section first for details on using SBCL and Emacs.

+**NB**: Lisa is currently being developed using SBCL only; no testing on other Lisp implementations is on the schedule.
+However, the core code here represents Lisa version 3.2 as found on [Sourceforge](https://sourceforge.net/), which should run properly on the Lisp implementations mentioned above. **A word of caution however**: folks NOT using Emacs and SBCL are on their own at this time, until I'm able to begin regression testing with other Lisp environments.

 ## Author ##